swiftlang/swift/README.md

 ## Documentation

-To read the documentation, start by installing the [Sphinx](http://sphinx-doc.org) documentation generator tool by running the command:
+To read the compiler documentation, start by installing the [Sphinx](http://sphinx-doc.org) documentation generator tool by running the command:

 `easy_install -U Sphinx`